abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/11-PS-Trees.md

 ---

-### Validate BST
+### Validate Binary Search Tree

 Write a function that accepts a root node of a BST and returns `True` if the tree is a valid BST and `False` if it is not.

 - EX: `validate(root) --> True`
 - Explanation:
-  - The first solution that comes into mind is to check the right & left children of each node and check if they're less than or greater than the root node
+  - The first solution that comes into mind is to check the `right` & `left` children of each node and check if they're less than or greater than the root node
     - but that's not enough because the right child of the root node might be less than the root node, but it's greater than the left child of the root node.
       ![validate bst](./img/validate-bst-1.png)
   - So we can't just check the neighbors and children one time and we have to check the whole tree for each node -> `O(n^2)` **BAD!**